elegant-scipy/elegant-scipy/markdown/ch6.markdown

     dependencies.add_edges_from(lib_dep_pairs)
 ```

-We can then get some statistics about this (incomplete) dataset by using
+We can then get some statistics about this dataset by using
 networkx's built-in functions:

 ```python